Sanjaasürengiin Zorig: Assassination

 Zorig was murdered on Friday, 2 October 1998.
-Two assailants entered his apartment, tied up his wife Bulgan, and waited.
+Two assailants entered his apartment, tied up his wife, Bulgan, and waited.
 As soon as Zorig stepped through the door, they jumped on him and stabbed him sixteen times, including three stab wounds to the heart.
 They stole a bottle of vinegar and a bottle of soy sauce from the refrigerator before fleeing the apartment.
 Four days after the murder, mourners crowded Sükhbaatar Square, holding candlelight vigils.
-His body lay in the Government House before his burial on 7 October.
+His body was laid in the Government House before his burial on 7 October.
+Zorig was subsequently buried at the Altan-Ölgii National Cemetery.

 The government crisis lingered for another two months until Janlavyn Narantsatsralt, the mayor of Ulaanbaatar, was named the new prime minister in December 1998.

 His murder remained unsolved for 19 years until December 2016, leading to speculation that someone with insider knowledge of Zorig's impending elevation to the post of prime minister perpetrated his killing to prevent it.
-Zorig's wife Bulgan came under suspicion and was briefly held by police, but no charges were ever brought.
+Zorig's wife, Bulgan, came under suspicion and was briefly held by police, but no charges were ever brought.